cheukyin175/learn-faster-kit/README.md

 ## Quick Start

-1. **Install the tool (one time)**
+1. **Install the tool**

     ```bash
     uv tool install learn-faster --from git+https://github.com/cheukyin175/learn-faster-kit.git
     ```

-2. **Navigate to your project and run**
+2. **Launch in any project directory**

     ```bash
     cd your-learning-project
     learn-faster
     ```

-    This will:
+    First run will:

+    - Prompt you to select a learning mode
-    - Initialize the project structure (first time only)
+    - Initialize the project structure
-    - Launch Claude Code with FASTER coaching mode
+    - Launch Claude Code with FASTER coaching enabled
-    - You're ready to start learning!

-3. **Start learning with the `/learn` command**
+3. **Start learning**

     ```bash
     /learn "Golang fundamentals"
     ```

+    The AI coach will generate a personalized syllabus and guide your learning session.

+## Usage

-## CLI Commands
+### CLI Commands

--   `learn-faster` - Auto-init and launch Claude Code with coaching mode
+-   `learn-faster` - Launch Claude Code with FASTER coaching (auto-initializes on first run)
--   `learn-faster init` - Force re-initialization
+-   `learn-faster init` - Force re-initialization or switch learning modes
--   `learn-faster version` - Show version
+-   `learn-faster version` - Show current version

+### Claude Code Slash Commands

-## Commands in Claude Code
+Once Claude Code is running, use these commands:

--   `/learn [topic]` - Initialize or continue learning a topic
+-   `/learn [topic]` - Start or continue learning a topic with personalized syllabus
--   `/review` - Conduct spaced repetition review session
+-   `/review` - Spaced repetition review session for topics you've learned
--   `/progress` - Show detailed progress report
+-   `/progress` - View detailed progress report and learning statistics

+## Learning Modes

+Choose the mode that fits your learning style:

+-   **Balanced** - Mix of theory, practice, and real-world application (recommended for most learners)
+-   **Exam-Prep** - Focused on recall, practice tests, and certification preparation
+-   **Theory-Focused** - Deep conceptual understanding with mental models and first principles
+-   **Practical** - Project-based learning with immediate application

+Each mode provides a tailored coaching experience with mode-specific syllabi and exercises.

 ## Development